Spini11/OctoPrint-Cvprinting/README.md

   - While older Raspberry Pi models (e.g., Pi 4 or Pi 3) may also work, they have not been tested and cannot be guaranteed at this time.
   - Hardware with insufficient performance may potentially cause defects during the print.

+- If you running Raspberry Pi 5 with Pi Camera 3 use this recommended camera set-up: (https://github.com/signag/raspi-cam-srv)

 ---